BrandonSGC/ARM-RampUp/Policy/policyNotes.md

 #### Resource Manager Modes

-- **All**: Evaliate resource groups, subscriptions, and all resources.
+- **All**: Evaluate resource groups, subscriptions, and all resources.
-- **Indexed**: only evaluate resource tupes that support tags and locations.
+- **Indexed**: only evaluate resource types that support tags and locations.

 ## Policy Effects

-Each policy definition in Azure Policy has a single *effect* in its *policyRule*.
+Each policy definition in Azure Policy has a single _effect_ in its _policyRule_.
 That effect determines what happens when the policy rule is evaluated to match.
 The effects behave differently if they are for a new resource, an updated resource, or an existing resource.

 | Effect              | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |